19th May, 2015

 Since the introduction of GST 15 years ago, businesses across Australia have been issuing and receiving tax invoices.
 Are your tax invoices compliant?
 Are you aware what the Australian Tax Office requirements are for invoicing?
 There are still many business sending and receiving invoices that are not compliant.

-If you are not registered for GST, your invoice simply does not include a tax component and the document you provide is a regular invoice as opposed to Tax Invoice.
-If you are registered for GST and the value of the purchase is more than $82.50 GST inclusive you must provide your customers with a Tax Invoice.
+If you are registered for GST and the value of the purchase is more than $82.50 GST inclusive you must provide your customers with a tax invoice.
 Particularly upon request, you must provide it to them within 28 days.